DR REBECCA LOUISE-CLARKE

 Joanna Connor

-Award winning Blues Woman, Connor was born in Brooklyn of New York City, and raised in Worcester, Massachusetts.
+Award winning Blues Woman, Joanna, was born in Brooklyn of New York City, and raised in Worcester, Massachusetts.
 After moving to Chicago in 1984, she was drawn to the Chicago blues scene, eventually sharing the stage with James Cotton, Junior Wells, Buddy Guy and A.C.
 Reed.

-Sampa the Great, Golden Plains Festival.
+Photograph: Sampa the Great, Golden Plains Festival.
 Photographer: Anna Bandanna

 Anna C Madden (Anna Bandanna Photography) - Naarm/Melbourne Live Music Photographer.